Walk Around The Exterior Of Your Home and Scout Out Its Weaknesses.

 Keep shrubbery around entrances and walkways trimmed.
 The last thing you want is to make it easier for a thief to hide when attempting to break in, so eliminate his options for hiding spots.They may only need a few minutes of cover to make his entry but with no place to hide while doing it, he’s less likely to even try.
 You could even plant thorny shrubs by your windows to make it not only difficult to break in.

+Stow expensive items like grills, cars, and bikes in the garage.
 Though it may seem like a hassle to roll out the grill for every barbecue, leaving it out makes it an easy target for thieves.
 They don’t even have to enter your home to grab it, and if it’s got wheels it can be a breeze to sneak away with.
 If your area only offers street parking, always lock your car and be sure to park in a well-lit area.

-.
+Use curtains on garage and basement windows.
 Chances are these areas don’t need the sunlight, so put up curtains or blinds for privacy and protection.
 Stowing your outdoor valuables only does so much good if they’re constantly on display!

 Install motion sensor lighting around your home, especially at entrances.
 Shine a spotlight on a potential intruder before he can even touch your doors or windows by adding extra lighting with motion detectors at entrances and especially dark corners of your home.
 If you live in an apartment, ask your landlord to install sufficient lighting in walkways and halls to eliminate dark corners.

-.
+Get to know your neighbors.
 Crime tends to be lower in tight-knit communities because neighbors are more likely to look out for each other and can easily spot a stranger.
 Your neighbors can be one of your best assets in home crime prevention because they offer extra eyes and an outside perspective.
 Plus if they have a different work or school schedule from yours, they might be around during the day when you’re away and can alert you to any suspicious activity that may occur in your absence.

 Keep your yard free of toys, tools, and ladders.
 A yard littered with toys signals to a thief that the house may be filled with equally interesting entertainment, like game consoles, tablets, or laptops.
 A ladder or toolbox left out even briefly for an afternoon can give an opportunistic thief help in gaining access to your house.